Is Your Dog at Risk?

 Things to watch for

-If you notice these in your dog after treatment, please call us immediately:
+If you notice these in your dog after a treatment, please call us immediately:

 - Difficulty breathing